 we built the castle for His Majesty Steve.

 One historian has said the reason we don’t have more of this document is the typewriter ribbon may have broken or run out of ink.
-The Natives soon called the castle “Shaking Head Rock” since that is what they did as they passed as they thought of all the wasted effort.
+The Natives soon called the castle “Shaking Head Rock” since that is what they did as they passed the place and thought of all the wasted effort.
 That effort went wasted until the late 1600s when French explorers under Francois Derche stumbled across the castle.

 The French quickly realized the castle walls and towers formed an excellent base from which to launch their characteristic taunts at the indigenous peoples or far more often at turtles, swamp birds and mosquitoes, which were frequently mistaken for swamp birds.

 They lost interest in exploring the land and became possessive of the castle, wanting it to remain their secret.
-The castle remained undocumented.
-The French did explore the castle to find a basement (probably called “dungeon”) full of research tools designed to extract information from human subjects or to convince them of the error of their ways.
+The castle remained undocumented until now.
+The French explored the castle to find a basement (probably called “dungeon”) full of research tools designed to extract information from human subjects or to convince them of the error of their ways.
 The tools are said to be typical of those employed by many early Spanish military “missionaries”.
 Literacy seems to have become a preferred proselytizing tool in more recent years.

 The French and Indian Wars broke out and the French abandoned the castle to fight those evil English.
 The English were still bitter over that incident with French Vikings in 1066 and the French were still bitter over the English being bitter.
 It remains a bitter affair.

-Not much is even recorded from oral native history until the 1800s.
+Not much is recorded, even copied from oral native history, until the 1800s.
 The early 1800s witnessed an explosion in settlement –actually, more of a pop.
 The settlers’ departure was delayed by their search for a suitable manufacturer of droves, in which they could arrive.
 They soon realized they could build their own, simply by traveling in groups.